 - Retiring obsolete, unutilized assets

-Dedicated to oversee and plan maintenance of machines at assigned sites, supervisors report directly to the managers.
+Dedicated to overseeing and planning maintenance of machines at assigned sites, supervisors report directly to the managers.
 Their key responsibilities include:

-- Working out material & manpower requirement for jobs
+- Working out the material & manpower requirements for jobs

 - Identifying & troubleshooting recurring problems